Tajikistan blocks scores of websites as election looms

 The blocked resources included Russia’s popular social networking sites www.my.mail.ru and VKontakte (www.vk.com), as well as Tajik news site TJKnews.com and several local blogs.

-“The government has ordered the communications service to test a possibility of blocking dozens of sites at once, should such a need arise,” a senior government official told Reuters on condition of anonymity.
+“The government has ordered the communications service to test their ability to block dozens of sites at once, should such a need arise,” a senior government official told Reuters on condition of anonymity.

 “It is all about November 2013,” he said, in a clear reference to the presidential election.